 When anesthesia-free dental cleaning the right choice?

 Anesthesia-free dental technicians are more discriminating than they used to be.
-They turn away many potential patients that they do not feel they can benefit, whether it be for behavior issues or obvious dental issues that need to be addressed beyond a surface cleaning.
+They turn away many potential patients that they do not feel they can help.
+Whether it be for behavior issues or obvious dental issues that need to be addressed beyond a surface cleaning.

 Some would say it’s never the right choice.
 Others say that if used purely as a preventative measure in between anesthetized cleanings, there is a benefit in reducing buildup.